GuintherKovalski/realsense_bidings_with_yolov5/README.md

  ![pl](images/exemple.png)

-It aims to be as simple to use as:
+The bindings provided here aim to be as simple to use as:

 - `from bin.depthcam import DepthCam`
 - `depthcam = DepthCam()`